sokennguyen/selenium_douglas/README.md

 Scraping [https://www.douglas.de](https://www.douglas.de)
 \
-`result.json` is where the results are at
+`results` dir is where the results are at